 POWERS AND DUTIES OF THE BOARD OF EDUCATION A01.83

-In-Service Training
+In-service Training

+In-service Training for Members in Office as of December 31, 2014

-Annual in-service training for all school board members in office as of December 31, 2014 shall include training on topics required by regulation that meet the minimum number of total training hours as follows:1
+Annual in-service training for all members of boards of education in office as of December 31, 2014 shall include training on topics required by regulation that meet the minimum number of total training hours as follows:1

-Twelve (12) hours for school board members with zero (0) to three (3) years of experience (to include five hours on the following: three (3) hours of finance, one (1) hour of ethics, and one (1) hour of superintendent evaluation);
+Twelve (12) hours for members with zero (0) to three (3) years of experience;

-Eight (8) hours for school board members with four (4) to seven (7) years of experience (to include four hours on the following: two (2) hours of finance, one (1) hour of ethics, and one (1) hour of superintendent evaluation); and
+Eight (8) hours for members with four (4) to seven (7) years of experience; and

-Four (4) hours for school board members with eight (8) or more years of experience (to include three hours on the following: one (1) hour of finance and one (1) hour of ethics annually and, one (1) hour of superintendent evaluation biennially).
+Four (4) hours for members with eight (8) or more years of experience.

-If a Board member obtains hours through any sources other than KSBA, they shall have local Board approval prior to participation in the training event, and they shall ensure that a copy of proof of attendance including a recitation of the time, date, location, and description of the training is sent by the training provider to KSBA within two (2) weeks of completion of the training.
+In-service Training for Members on or After January 1, 2015

-For Board members who begin initial service on or after January 1, 2015, annual in-service training requirements shall be twelve (12) hours for Board members with zero to eight (0-8) years of experience
+For all members of boards of education who begin initial service on or after January 1, 2015, the in-service training requirements shall include training on topics required by regulation that meet the minimum number of total training hours as follows:1

+twelve (12) hours for members with zero to eight (0-8) years of experience each year which shall include a minimum of:

+One (1) hour of ethics training each year; and

+One (1) hour of open meetings and open records training within the first twelve (12) months of initial service and at least once every four (4) years thereafter; and

+Eight (8) hours for members with more than eight (8) years of experience each year, which shall include a minimum of:

+One (1) hour of ethics training each year; and

+One (1) hour of open meetings and open records training at least once every four (4) years.

+Training topics for members with less than two (2) years of consecutive service shall include three (3) hours of finance and one (1) hour of Superintendent evaluation within the first two (2) years of service.

 POWERS AND DUTIES OF THE BOARD OF EDUCATION A01.83